Sonja Henning: Personal life

 An economics major, Henning graduated from Stanford in 1991 with a Bachelor of Arts degree.
 Henning enrolled in Duke University Law School in 1992 where she obtained a Juris Doctor in 1995.
 Shortly after graduating, Henning starting working as an attorney specializing in labor and employment law for the Littler Mendelson law firm in Los Angeles, California.

 Henning served as president of the Women's National Basketball Players Association from 2001 to 2003.

 After serving two years as general counsel for Lucy.com, a startup Internet company that sells women's sporting apparel, Henning joined the law firm Tonkon Torp LLP, in Portland, Oregon.
-She is currently an attorney specializing in labor and employment litigation matters.

-Henning was vice president of North American League Partnership for Nike.
+Henning is currently vice president of North American League Partnership for Nike.

-Henning currently serves on the board of directors for the Urban League of Portland.
+Henning was a former board member for the Urban League of Portland.

 In May 2005, Henning was elected to a seat on the Portland School Board with more than 70 percent of the vote.